MindscapeHQ/raygun4wordpress/readme.txt

 Signup for a [free trial](https://app.raygun.com/signup) of Raygun today.

-**Customer Experience Monitoring (CXM)**
+**Customer Experience Monitoring**

 Customers are why we create software.
 See them all, what they do, and how they're impacted by errors, crashes, and performance issues when using your software applications.
-Raygun CXM gives you complete clarity on who is using your application, alongside any problems they encountered that negatively impacted their end-user experience.
+Raygun Customer Experience Monitoring gives you complete clarity on who is using your application, alongside any problems they encountered that negatively impacted their end-user experience.
 Understand what actions led to an issue occurring and whether the overall experience was good or bad for individual users.
-CXM tracking is included in all Raygun plans and can be set up quickly with just a few lines of code.
+Customer Experience Monitoring is included in all Raygun plans and can be set up quickly with just a few lines of code.

 == Installation  ==